nuclear77/theGP/README.md

 ---

 ~~~
-a little about my project: This project delivers end-to-end infrastructure automation
+A little about my project: This project delivers end-to-end infrastructure automation
 using Ansible as the IaC backbone.
 It deploys Jenkins with JCasC (Configuration-as-Code)
 for zero-touch setup, establishes Prometheus/Alertmanager monitoring, and manages Flask
 applications.
 When code updates hit Git repositories, Jenkins auto-triggers pipelines that: